Best Value Mini Group Combo

 Day 5 Xi’an Mini Group Day Tour: Terracotta Army, Giant Wild Goose Pagoda, City Wall, Muslim Quarter

-Being greeted by your guide in your hotel lobby, today will start with a comfortable car ride to the Terracotta Army Museum.
+Being greeted by your guide in your hotel lobby, today will start with a drive to the Terracotta Army Museum.
 These 8,000 life-sized terracotta soldiers silently guard the tomb of China's first emperor, Qin Shi Huang (259-210 BC), arranged in precise military formation across three excavation pits.
 You'll see civil officials, kneeling archers, and charioteers positioned exactly as they stood millennia ago, with Pit 3 revealing the ancient command post.
 If visiting on a weekday, you might witness ongoing archaeological work.
 In the latest exhibition, you can see 230 precious artifacts, including remarkably preserved painted terracotta figures whose facial details, rosy lips, and colorful armor patterns remain visible despite 2,000 years of burial.

 Later, we'll return to the city center to visit the Giant Wild Goose Pagoda, the earliest surviving pavilion-style brick pagoda built in the Tang Dynasty (618-907 AD).
 According to legend, when a monk was nearly starved to death, a wild goose fell down from the sky voluntarily to feed him, inspiring the pagoda's construction as a memorial to the compassionate act.